Rural Broadband Deals

 - BT reviews it and tells you if you’re eligible for a fully-funded solution

-- As many people as possible apply for a voucher under the government’s Gigabit Broadband Voucher Scheme and upload them to a dedicated online portal
+- Get as many of your neighbours as possible to apply for a voucher under the government’s Gigabit Broadband Voucher Scheme and upload their forms to a dedicated online portal

-- If the technical survey doesn’t show any problems and the value of the vouchers is equal to the cost of the work, the fibre rollout goes ahead for your community.17
+- If the technical survey doesn’t show any problems and the value of the vouchers is equal to the cost of the work, the fibre rollout goes ahead for your community

 If you can’t collect enough vouchers, there is also the option of community fundraising to cover part or all of the costs.